-In most cases a court judgement can be removed from a credit file.
+In most cases, court judgements can be removed from a credit file.

-- The process of removing a court judgement from a credit file begins with having the plaintiff agreeing to sign a Notice of Discontinuance or Consent Order, depending on the State the judgement was entered in.
+The process of removing a court judgement from a credit file begins with having the plaintiff agreeing to sign a Notice of Discontinuance or Consent Order.
+However, this depends on the State the judgement was entered in.
 By signing this document the plaintiff is agreeing to formally discontinue their action.
 Not an unreasonable request if the judgement is paid or the defendant can settle the debt.
-However this can be a very different matter if this is not the case.
+However, this can be a very different matter if this is not the case.

 If the judgement is unpaid there’s very little chance the plaintiff will agree to discontinue their action.
 From experience, it can be beneficial if the defendant has not paid the judgement but is in a position to settle with the plaintiff at the time we approach them.
 Plaintiffs are motivated by the prospect of getting paid.

 In most cases even if the judgement has been paid prior, the plaintiff will agree to sign the necessary documents, given they are approached in the right way of course.